orchestral/docs/src/contributing.md

 * Preferable to use `&&` and `||` instead of `and` or `or`.
 * Trait names are suffixed with `Trait (FooTrait)`.

-We also include `.php_cs` file on each repository which would allow you to run `php-cs-fixer fix` if you have [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) install locally.
+We also include `.php_cs` file on each repository which would allow you to run [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) if you have it install locally.

+    php-cs-fixer fix